-4. Course Requirements
+5. Course Requirements

-a) Number of Courses Required: Use of Non-Philosophy Courses
+a) Number of Courses Required and Use of Non-Philosophy Courses

-A minimum of 13 courses is required of all students in the Ph.D. program.
-Usually all 13 courses must be Philosophy Department offerings.
-However, certain courses offered by other departments may be allowed to count towards the total of 13 courses.
-Except in the case of the formal interdisciplinary Program in the History and Philosophy of Science, all such non-departmental courses that are not cross-listed as Philosophy courses must be approved both by the Director of Graduate Studies and (if distinct) by the student's advisor.
-Courses that are offered by a faculty member whose primary appointment is in another department, but that are cross-listed as Philosophy courses, may be used towards the total of 13 courses.
+A minimum of 14 courses is required of all students in the Ph.D. program.
+Usually all 14 courses must be Philosophy Department offerings.
+However, certain courses offered by other departments may be allowed to count towards the total of 14 courses (and see Section 5(i) on the pursuit of an interdisciplinary Focus).
+Non-departmental courses that are not cross-listed as Philosophy courses must be approved both by the Director of Graduate Studies and (if distinct) by the student's advisor.
+Courses that are offered by a faculty member whose primary appointment is in another department, but that are cross-listed as Philosophy courses, may be used towards the total of 14 courses.
 However, they may not be eligible to count towards Distribution Requirements.
-Any use of courses offered by other departments - whether or not they are cross-listed as Philosophy courses - to fulfill Distribution Requirements must be approved by the Director of Graduate Studies.
+Any use of courses offered by other departments-whether or not they are cross-listed as Philosophy courses-to fulfill Distribution Requirements must be approved by the Director of Graduate Studies.